Supreme Defence Council (Bahrain): History

 In November 2011, Khalifa bin Abdullah Al Khalifa, the king's cousin, and then the director of the country's National Security Agency (NSA), was appointed Secretary General of the Supreme Defense Council, after a governmental commission of inquiry report confirmed the use of torture by NSA which led to the death of a co-founder and board member of the independent Alwasat daily newspaper.
-This move was criticized by Ali Salman, the head of Al Wefaq main opposition party, who called it "a promotion for someone who should have been punished according to the recommendations of BICI".
+This move was criticized by Ali Salman, the head of Al Wefaq, the main opposition party, who called it "a promotion for someone who should have been punished according to the recommendations of BICI".

 Members

 The Council is headed by the king, who has the authority to appoint its members.
 The members are: